Seat Belts Can Protect Or Injure

 Using a seat belt is the most effective way to prevent injury or death in an automobile collision.
-While it is undeniable that using a seat belt can save lives, it is unfortunate that the very devices which are meant to protect passengers in the event of an accident can often be the direct cause of serious and debilitating injuries.
+While it is undeniable that using a seat belt can save lives, unfortunately, the very devices that are meant to protect passengers in the event of an accident can often be the direct cause of serious and debilitating injuries.

 During an accident, a seat belt restrains the body against several thousand pounds of pressure generated by the momentum of a crash.
-Because seat belts generally cross passengers across the chest and abdomen, several types of injuries to these areas are common, including:
+Because seat belts generally stretch across the chest and abdomen, several types of injuries to these areas are common, including: